flintlang/flint/README.md

 // The caller's address is bound to the `caller` local variable,
 // and can be used in the function bodies.
 Bank :: caller <- (any) {
-  // Functions can only mutate the state of the contract if
-  // declared "mutating".
   public mutating func register() {
     accounts[lastIndex] = caller
     lastIndex += 1